Warpath (comics): Operating as Warpath

 Shortly afterwards, he joins the X-Men at Professor X's request.
 Warpath has a bond of sorts with fellow X-Men Hepzibah; Hepzibah remarks that his presence has helped her mourn her loss of Corsair.
 Together, they confront one of the X-Mansion's guardian Sentinels when Caliban, a long time X-Men ally, runs onto the grounds.
 Warpath enters the Morlock tunnels along with Hepzibah, Storm, and Caliban, to investigate the Morlocks' increased activity, which has included the capture of X-Men ward Leech.
 They see Warpath's name written on a Morlock wall, along with the names of the other X-Men.
 After the Morlock encounter, Hepzibah and Warpath begin a relationship.

 Warpath rejoins X-Force as they search a Cooperstown hospital to pick up the trail of the fugitive Cable.
 As X-Force dispatches the remaining Reavers, Caliban sacrifices himself to save Warpath by intercepting bullets meant for him.
 Warpath and the rest of X-Force are charged with taking down Predator X.

 Warpath, Hepzibah, and Iceman meet up with Archangel in San Francisco, California.
 All four are caught in the effects of an illusion, created by Martinique Jason, which has transformed the city into a hippie paradise.
 Warpath (calling himself "Running Sun") and the others are sent by Jason to confront Cyclops and Emma Frost.
 After Emma breaks through Jason's illusion, Warpath and the others return to normal.
 They begin to reestablish the X-Men organization in San Francisco.

 Warpath is one of the founding members of the new X-Force, Cyclops's covert wetwork team, charged with finding and eliminating Purifiers cells.
 James joins out of a desire for revenge for the death of Caliban at the hands of the Purifiers.
 During X-Force's encounter with the Purifiers, James comes across Eli Bard attacking X-23; after rescuing her, Eli swears a personal vendetta against him.
 Since the team is not allowed to contact anyone from the outside world, he cannot be with his girlfriend, Hepzibah.

-James takes a break from duty, in order to make peace with the deaths he has caused and to visit his brother's grave.
+James takes a break from duty to make peace with the deaths he has caused and to visit his brother's grave.
 En route, his truck is destroyed by the Demon Bear.
 He is badly beaten before being rescued by Ghost Rider.
 After defeating the Demon Bear with the aid of Ghost Rider, he learns that this creature was created when the animal spirits of his people were disturbed.
 They tell James that Eli Bard has dug up Thunderbird, Caliban, and everyone else buried there.